inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

 # Ignition Module Plugin for Gradle

-The Ignition platform is an open/pluggable system that uses Ignition Modules to add functionality.
+The Ignition platform is an open/pluggable JVM based system that uses Ignition Modules to add functionality.
 As documented in the [Ignition SDK Programmer's Guide](https://docs.inductiveautomation.com/display/SE/Ignition+SDK+Programmers+Guide), an Ignition Module consists of an xml manifest, jar files, and additional resources and metainformation.

-This plugin helps build appropriately structured and signed modules for installation into an Ignition Gateway.

-The Ignition Module Plugin for Gradle lets module developers use the [Gradle](https://www.gradle.org) build tool to create and sign modules (_.modl_ ) intended for use in Inductive Automation's Ignition Platform.
+The Ignition Module Plugin for Gradle lets module developers use the [Gradle](https://www.gradle.org) build tool to create and sign functional modules (_.modl_ ) through a convenient DSL-based configuration model.

 ## Overview